dedeibel/humtemp/README.md

 # humtemp

-work in progress

-Temperature and humidity sensor control for the ESP8266 (HUZZAH ESP8266 breakout) in micropython.
+Temperature and humidity sensor control for the ESP8266 (HUZZAH ESP8266 breakout)[https://learn.adafruit.com/adafruit-huzzah-esp8266-breakout/overview] in micropython.

- - Measure and store data in batches
+ - Measure temperature and humidity
- - Deepsleep between batches
- - Update time and send data to graphite carbon after a couple of batches
+ - Update time and send data to graphite carbon or influx
+ - Deepsleep between measurements

 ## Sensors